-Poe, The Fall of the House of Usher and Other Tales (Signet Classics) Hoffmann, Tales of Hoffmann (Penguin Classics) Gogol, The Diary of a Madman, The Government Inspector & Selected Stories (Penguin) Chekhov, The Lady with the Little Dog and Other Stories, 1896-1904 (Penguin Classics) Chopin, The Awakening and Selected Stories of Kate Chopin (Signet Classics) Porter, The Collected Stories of Katherine Anne Porter (Harcourt Brace) Hemingway, The Snows of Kilimanjaro and Other Stories (Scribner's)
+Poe, The Fall of the House of Usher and Other Tales (Signet Classics) Stevenson, Dr. Jekyll and Mr. Hyde (Signet Classics) Gogol, The Diary of a Madman, The Government Inspector & Selected Stories (Penguin) Chekhov, The Lady with the Little Dog and Other Stories, 1896-1904 (Penguin Classics) Chopin, The Awakening and Selected Stories of Kate Chopin (Signet Classics) Hemingway, The Snows of Kilimanjaro and Other Stories (Scribner's)

-Course Description and Objectives: English 176 is a course in the analysis and interpretation of selected American and European short fictive prose from the 19th century to the present, representing the essential philosophical, literary, and aesthetic movements of the genre as it transformed from "the tale" to "the short story."
-Students will learn the identifying thematic and aesthetic characteristics of each movement - aesthetics being a focus on the art of the genre, its creative sources, its forms, and its effects - and be able to distinguish between various types within each movement through close readings of the texts as well as writing both analytically and creatively about them.
+Course Description and Objectives: English 176 is a course in the analysis and interpretation of selected American, British, and European short fictive prose from the 19th century to the present, representing the essential philosophical, literary, and aesthetic movements of the genre as it transformed from "the tale" to "the short story."
+Students will learn the identifying thematic and aesthetic characteristics of each movement-aesthetics being a focus on the art of the genre, its creative sources, its forms, and its effects-and be able to distinguish between various types within each movement through close readings of the texts as well as writing both analytically and creatively about them.